brimdata/zed/zng/docs/zeek-compat.md

 ## Introduction

+The ZSON data model was inspired by the [Zeek TSV log format](https://docs.zeek.org/en/stable/examples/logs/), and consequently, the ZSON/ZNG formats maintain comprehensive interoperability with Zeek.
+In comparison, when Zeek is configured to output its logs in JSON format, much of the rich type information is lost in translation.
+On the other hand, Zeek TSV can be converted to ZSON/ZNG and back to Zeek TSV without loss of information.
-As the ZNG design was motivated by the [Zeek log format](https://docs.zeek.org/en/stable/examples/logs/), care has been taken to maintain compatibility with it.
-This document describes how the type system described in the [ZNG specification](spec.md) is able to represent each of the types that may appear in Zeek logs.
+This document describes how the ZSON type system is able to represent each of the types that may appear in Zeek logs.

 Tools like [`zq`](https://github.com/brimsec/zq) and [Brim](https://github.com/brimsec/brim)